Bulk properties of the Airy line ensemble: Properties of the Airy point process

 Here we have used that $5 - \kappa > 2$, so $-\kappa i^{2/3} + mi^{-1/3} \ge 2mi^{-1/3}/5$. \end{proof}

+We now turn our attention to bounding the probability that Airy points are close together.
 For a point process $\Pi$ on $\R$, we say that a point $x \in \Pi$ is $\delta$-jammed if there is a point $y \in \Pi$ such that $|x -y| \le \delta$.
-We will also need to bound the number of $\delta$-jammed points in the Airy point process.
 We start with a proposition bounding the number of $\delta$-jammed points in general determinantal processes.

 \begin{prop} Consider a deteminantal point process $\Pi$ on an interval $[a, a + \ell]$ with a $C^2$ kernel $K$.
 Suppose that there exists a constant $b$ such that for all $(x, y) \in [a, a + \ell]^2$,